 At 8 weeks of age, puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 10-12 weeks.
 A final booster at 14-16 weeks helps ensure your dog’s immunity for the full first year.
 A week after the 10-12 week vaccination, you can then take your puppy out in public areas for socialisation.

 Your dog will then need yearly booster vaccines to ensure their continued resistance to disease.

-Kittens and rabbits follow the same vaccination schedule, with different vaccines.
-Rabbits require vaccinations every six months instead of annually.
+Kittens follow the same vaccination schedule, with different vaccines.

-- Parvovirus – a highly contagious viral gastroenteritis.
-50% of affected dogs die; signs include depression, inappetence and severe vomiting, and diarrhoea containing blood.
+- Parvovirus – a highly contagious and potentially fatal viral gastroenteritis.
+Clinical signs include lethargy, inappetence, vomiting, and bloody diarrhoea.

 - Distemper – a highly contagious disease producing conjunctivitis, nasal disease, spinal cord damage and convulsive seizures.
 Treatment is often ineffective.

 - Hepatitis/Adenovirus – causes weakness, fever, diarrhoea, inappetence and sudden death.

 - Canine Cough – caused by both viruses and bacteria, your dog may show harsh hacking or honking coughs that can persist for weeks.
 In vaccinated dogs, these signs are mild and can resolve with medications.
 In unvaccinated dogs, this disease can be fatal.

 If you are traveling north into NSW or QLD, leptospirosis vaccinations may be required (C2i).
 Please discuss this when you come in, or give us a call.